BabylonJS/Documentation/content/communityExtensions/Babylon.js+ExternalLibraries/BabylonJS_and_Vue/BabylonJS_and_Vue_2.md

   },
 ```

 Finally our parent component `src/components/App.vue`.
 We've added two labels.
-The labels gets automatically updated, when the `rotation` stored in `bjsRotationVector.y` gets updated and the `position`, it's the same story.
+The labels get automatically updated, when the `rotation` stored in `bjsRotationVector.y` gets updated and the `position`, it's the same story.

 Next we have a `button`, which calls `moveCube` when clicked.
 This method calls some other helper methods which alters the values and the important part is in the method `moveCubeSharedVector`, where we set the `y` property directly on the BabylonJS `Vector3` object.
 Keep in mind, that this will work until the original `Vector3` is still existing and is still the same object.
 If the `Vector3` is changed in the scene code, the Vue component will not know about it.
 So you have to be careful, what are you doing.